Jodosoft/Libraries/README.md

 [\[Back to top\]](#top)

-## 3.3 Clamped numbers
+### 4.2 Non-overflowing numbers <br id="numerics-non-overflowing-numbers" />

-Clamped numbers have built-in protection from overflow.
-Operations that would overflow instead revert to `MinValue` or `MaxValue` for the given number type.
-This is useful for preventing unexpected negative/positive, infinite or `NaN` values from entering a system.
+Number types in the `Jodo.Numerics.Clamped` namespace have built-in protection from overflow.
+Operations that would normally overflow instead revert to `MinValue` or `MaxValue` for the given number type.

+This is useful for preventing unexpected negative, positive, infinite or `NaN` values from entering a system.

+As with all the number types provided by this library, these types support a full range of math, operators, conversion, string parsing, etc (see <a href="#numerics-generic-numbers">§4.3.
+Generic numbers</a>).

 Usage is the same as with built-in numeric types but yields different results in cases of overflow.